How to Talk About Death and Saying Goodbye to Loved Ones

 - If saying these things is awkward for you, write them down or ask a trusted friend to write them while you dictate.
 Then, either read the letter to your loved ones or hand it to them.

-- Make a video or voice recording with your thoughts so your family can watch it after youre gone.
+- Make a video or voice recording with your thoughts so your family can watch it after you’re gone.

-It’s understandable that we dont want to say goodbye.
-We dont want to acknowledge the possibility of permanent separation from someone we love.
+It’s understandable that we don’t want to say goodbye.
+We don’t want to acknowledge the possibility of permanent separation from someone we love.

 That feeling reminds me of “In Acceptance Lieth Peace,” a poem written by 19th century missionary Amy Carmichael, who spent her last years of life bedridden in India:

-He said, I will accept the breaking sorrow
+I will accept the breaking sorrow

-Which God tomorrow Will to His son explain.
+Which God tomorrow will to his son explain.